unraid/docs/docs/unraid-os/getting-started/explore-the-user-interface/tour-the-web-gui.md

 ### 1. Dashboard

 The Dashboard tab provides real-time monitoring of hardware and software components on your Unraid server.
-It displays various aspects of management - such as system identification, CPU, RAM, storage, network information, Containers, VMs, users, and shares - in a grid of tiles.
+It displays various aspects of management - such as system identification, CPU, RAM, storage, network information, Containers, %%VMs|vm%%, users, and shares - in a grid of tiles.
   ![Dashboard tab](/img/dashboard.png)
 You can enhance the Dashboard with plugins from <u>Community Applications</u> and customize the display by toggling tiles on and off using the padlock in the navigation bar.

 ### 2. Main

 The Main screen enables efficient management of your Unraid storage and disk operations.
-You can configure your array, cache pools, and flash devices, as well as manage USB storage and unassigned devices, including remote shares.
+You can configure your %%array|array%%, %%cache pools|cache-pool%%, and flash devices, as well as manage USB storage and unassigned devices, including remote shares.
 It displays key information about each storage device, such as health, capacity, and file systems.
   ![Main tab](/img/maintab.png)
-At the bottom, the Array Operation section provides maintenance options to keep your array running smoothly.
+At the bottom, the Array Operation section provides maintenance options to keep your %%array|array%% running smoothly.

 ### 3. Shares